-- Usera, Daniel.
-Communicating to Connect-Interpersonal Communication for Today.
-LibreTexts, 2024. https://sites.google.com/austincc.edu/interpersonaloer/title-page - Interpersonal Communication: A Mindful Approach to Relationships by Jason S. Wrench, Narissra M. Punyanunt-Carter and Katherine S. Thweatt.
-This is a free e-book available online at Interpersonal Communication: A Mindful Approach to Relationships - Milne Open Textbooks as a PDF.
-You can also view and download the PDF on Blackboard. - Other readings will be posted on Blackboard - 1 package of 3x5 or 5x8 index cards - Must have the ability to upload/print documents for class. - We will be using Blackboard for this course.
+- Interpersonal Communication: A Mindful Approach to Relationships by Jason S. Wrench, Narissra M. Punyanunt-Carter and Katherine S. Thweatt.
+This is a free e-book available online at Interpersonal Communication: A Mindful Approach to Relationships-Milne Open Textbooks as a PDF.
+You can also view and download the PDF on Blackboard. - 1 package of 3x5 or 5x8 index cards - Must have the ability to upload/print documents for class. - We will be using Blackboard for this course.